pingcap/docs/tidb-cloud/backup-and-restore.md

         The EBS snapshot feature supports backing up and restoring data using EBS snapshots.
 You can use it to:

-        - Minimize or nearly eliminate the impact of backup on cluster performance, for example, keeping the impact on QPS and transaction latency less than 1%, and not consuming any cluster CPU or memory.
+        - Minimize or nearly eliminate the impact of backup on cluster performance, for example, keeping the impact on QPS and transaction latency below 1%, and not consuming any cluster CPU or memory.
         - Achieve fast backup and restore times, such as completing backup within 1 hour and restore within 2 hours.

       To use the EBS snapshot feature, make sure that the following requirements are met: